+Eclipse Maps:

-Eclipse Maps: U.S. maps for the path of totality https://eclipse2017.nasa.gov/maps-cartography
+U.S. maps for the path of totality: https://solarsystem.nasa.gov/news/2332/newnasa-map-details-2023-and-2024-solar-eclipsesin-the-us/

+Get Ready:

-Get Ready: Before the Day of the Eclipse
+Before the Day of the Eclipse

-- Download an application: you may need an adult's help or permission to download a smartphone application that measures lightlevels. - For Android smartphones: search for "Google Science Journal". - For IOS smartphones: search for "light meter" select an application.
+- Download an application: you may need an adult's help or permission to download a smartphone application that measures light levels. - For Android smartphones: search for "Google Science Journal". - For IOS smartphones: search for "light meter" select an application.

 Total solar eclipses are more than just beautiful natural displays.
 They also help astronomers who study the sun (called heliophysicists) learn about the sun's extended atmosphere called the corona.
-Many spacecraft that observe the sun create an artificial eclipse by putting an mask over the bright solar surface (the photosphere) to study the much dimmer corona.
+Many spacecraft that observes the sun create an artificial eclipse by putting a mask over the bright solar surface (the photosphere) to study the much dimmer corona.
 These masks usually cover more than just the photosphere of the sun, so the spacecraft only observe the outer part of the corona.
 A natural solar eclipse allows astronomers to study the lower corona, much closer to the surface of the sun.